Christian-Me/node-red-contrib-ui-iro-color-picker/README.md

 ## Outputs
 Node will send the color value as `msg.payload`.
 The format can be one of the input formats.
+The supported formats of iro.js are expanded by 3 formats, especially to handle RGB(W) LEDs:

 - Tuneable white `{v:100,t:6000}` **experimental feature**